American Quarter Horse Association

-The American Quarter Horse Association (AQHA), based in Amarillo, Texas, is an international organization dedicated to the preservation, improvement and record-keeping of the American Quarter Horse.
+The American Quarter Horse Association (AQHA), based in Amarillo, Texas, United States, is an international organization dedicated to the preservation, improvement and record-keeping of the American Quarter Horse.
 The association sanctions many competitive events and maintains the official registry.
 The organization also houses the American Quarter Horse Hall of Fame and Museum and sponsors educational programs.
 The organization was founded in 1940 in Fort Worth, Texas, and now has nearly 234,627 members, over 32,000 of whom are international.

 History

 The American Quarter Horse Association was born at a meeting on March 15, 1940, in Fort Worth, Texas.
 The original idea had come from articles published by Robert M. Denhardt during the 1930s about the history and characteristics of the quarter horse.
 In an article entitled "The Quarter Horse, Then and Now" in a 1939 Western Horseman magazine, Denhardt also suggested that those interested in forming a breed registry meet in Fort Worth to discuss the idea and hopefully act on the idea.
 About seventy-five people met in Fort Worth to discuss the proposals, with the eventual decision being to form a non-profit stock holding association in Texas to be the registry.
 Thirty-six people bought stock at the initial meeting.
 A board of directors and officers were selected.

 For the first five years, AQHA was the only registry for American Quarter Horses, however there were controversies over which horses would be registered, as well as how much non-Quarter horse to allow in.
 Other disputes included the fact that AQHA only allowed stock owners to vote, and some breeders felt that this arrangement kept too much power in too few hands.
 Another contentious issue was racing, and how the association would support the needs of breeders and owners who raced their Quarter Horses.
 All three of these issues were woven together, for the racing interests were also desirous of more Thoroughbred blood being added to the Quarter Horse, and some racing breeders felt that the AQHA was too restrictive on what outside blood was allowed in.